 Each term is 10 weeks long. (but can go as long as 3 months if needed for 20 sessions)

 It is recomended students pass a review before advancing terms, but may choose to audit and advance through the program.

 The second year of the program is dedicated to oil painting.
 Students begin in monochrome (one color) and advance to limited palette.
 If the student can successfully manage a limited palette, working in a broader palette may be permitted.
 The subject of each class will be similar to the drawing year, and students will spend the majority of their time acquiring a technical proficiency in a variety of painting methods including direct, layering, glazing, scumbling, etc, and knowledge of various painting mediums.
-Completion of all requirements for the second year will grant students the Classical Painting Certificate and are recommended to continue to the Apprenticeship Program.

 The Academy at Rees Atelier in Arizona is a two-year training program focusing on the methods and information presented in the 19th century ateliers and academies.
 Unlike traditional schools, however, the program is condensed and structured in a way to encourage independent study aside from instructed class time.

 The Academy at Rees Atelier has been described as intense, sometimes stressful, challenging, and very, very rewarding.
 It is intended for those who want solid classical training, but who are dedicated enough to put in the extra time and effort for a fast-paced program.
 Rather than learning at individual speeds, students follow a set curriculum, and each week brings new information and new challenges, requiring a solid understanding of all concepts that came in the weeks before.
 That said, students are encouraged to take each 10 week block as often as needed before advancing to the next level.
 This formula of refined curriculum and high pressure typically yields incredible advancement in a short amount of time.